 sustainable supply chain

-Tarmac spends around £1.5 billion on goods and services from 6,000 suppliers every year.
-We also extract raw materials – such as aggregates, sand and gravel – to use in the manufacture of our products as well as to supplying direct to customers.
-With such a complex supply chain it's important that we understand the impacts of the materials we buy and take direct action to manage the inherent risks associated with them.
+Tarmac spends a significant amount on goods and services from 6,000 suppliers every year.
+We also extract raw materials – such as aggregates, sand and gravel – to use in the manufacture of our products as well as supplying direct to customers.
+With such a complex supply chain it is important that we understand the impacts of the materials we buy and take direct action to manage the inherent risks associated with them.

 Understanding Risks and Opportunities

 Our approach to procurement is aligned to the principles of the ISO 20400 Sustainable Procurement - guidelines.
 We actively manage risk as part of our procurement processes, ensuring that we do not become too dependent upon individual suppliers and vice versa.
 Our major contracts are awarded following a rigorous competitive tendering process and decision criteria include value, quality assurance and sustainability indicators.
 We assess supply chain risk at a commodity level against twelve different sustainability aspects such as, health and safety, people, communities, labour practices, environment, climate change and governance to form a commodity ‘heat map’.
 Using a heat map approach means we are able to identify the risk profile of a supplier and understand and leverage areas where improvements can be made.
-By managing risk and opportunity at a commodity level, we are able to obtain a greater insight into our supply chain and to integrate improvements into commodity strategy plans and procurement decisions
+By managing risk and opportunity at a commodity level, we are able to obtain a greater insight into our supply chain and to integrate improvements into commodity strategy plans and procurement decisions.

 Our commitment to human and labour rights is reinforced through our Code of Business Conduct (CoBC), which is implemented across all CRH businesses.
-We are confident that we uphold human rights to the highest standards within our own operations.
+We’re confident that we uphold human rights to the highest standards within our own operations.
 However, being able to say the same thing with confidence about our supply chain is another challenge entirely and one we focus on as a priority.